-Submerged obstacles Low As swimmers enter the wat ter it is possible submerged obs tacles (exposed reef) could injure
+Reference No. 5.3 Identified Risk Submerged obstacles Rating Low As swimmers enter the w them. ater it is possible submerged obsi tacles (exposed reef) could injure

 - Start line will be located in a area free from obstacles.
 If this is not possible information will be provided to swimmers on the start line of any submerged obstacles. - Inflatable Rescue boat with lifesavers will patrol the start area.
 (Annexure H)